-- A description of the structure/process for mutual accountability, including a clear definition of roles of each party in carrying out the PPA [or TEA/ETEP] and an overview of how resources will be deployed to accomplish the work. - A description of how the priorities in the PPA [or TEA/ETEP] align with those in EPA's Strategic Plan, and/or the state's own strategic (or other related) plan.
+- A description of environmental conditions, priorities, and strategies. - Performance measures for evaluating environmental progress. - A process for joint evaluation on how well the PPA [or TEA/ETEP] is working and an agreement to implement any needed improvements that are identified. - A description of the structure/process for mutual accountability, including a clear definition of roles of each party in carrying out the PPA [or TEA/ETEP] and an overview of how resources will be deployed to accomplish the work. - A description of how the priorities in the PPA [or TEA/ETEP] align with those in EPA's Strategic Plan, and/or the state's own strategic (or other related) plan.